What is the program?

 The Independent Living Skills Program provides youth, who are currently in or have been in foster care, one-on-one independent living skills training and case management services at no cost to them.

-Youthnet began this program in 2000 with a philosophy of a mentor based program individualized to each youth and is community based.
-All program participants have individualized plans.
-Each youth is assessed and a plan is developed from the assessment.
-The Independent Living Skills Program assists each youth in meeting their individualized goals.
+Since 2000, this mentor based program focuses on the support of the individual youth and is community based.
+Each youth's needs are assessed and a plan is developed from the assessment to assists each youth in meeting their individualized goals.

 Youth receive hands on training in self-sufficiency skills such as obtaining housing, creating and managing a budget, career and education planning, engaging in safe and healthy relationships and securing employment.
 While the primary goal is safe housing and financial literacy (in an effort to decrease homelessness), these youth will also be connected to service learning opportunities and receive assistance in the application process for secondary or vocational education.